-When I’m admitted to the Springfield campus, where will I attend class and clinical?
+When I’m admitted to the UIC Nursing-Springfield campus, where will I attend class and clinical?

 Nursing students have classes in various buildings on the UIS campus and in our simulation laboratory/classroom in the Student Affairs Building, SAB 23.
 Clinical courses take place in agencies located in Springfield or in surrounding communities.
 Transportation to clinical sites is each student’s responsibility.
 It is especially important that students have access to transportation for community and home health clinical rotations.

 Will I be required to go to Chicago as part of my nursing education?

 Undergraduate students do not typically need to travel to Chicago for class or lab experiences.
 Clinical practicum experiences take place in Springfield and the surrounding communities.
 Undergraduate students from all campuses gather in Chicago for the White Coat Ceremony at the beginning of their program, and UIC Nursing-Springfield students graduating from any program are encouraged to come to Chicago for their commencement ceremony.

 - For graduate students only: Face-to-face classes for graduate students are conducted at the Springfield Campus either at UIS or at the Memorial Center for Learning and Innovation.
 Students may also connect to the other five campuses via distance technology; those courses are offered at the nursing suite located in SAB 23 on the UIS campus.
 Graduate students may be required to join classmates in Chicago for a limited number of activities.

 Can I finish my UIS degree while attending the UIC College of Nursing?

 Yes, it is possible to complete your UIS degree while completing your BSN.
 The BSN is a rigorous program, so you must work very closely with your academic advisors in nursing and in your UIS department or school.

 Will my nursing degree be from UIS?